-Partnership and Community Impact - The applicant organization partners and engages collaboratively with diverse local community members, leaders, community-based organizations, and other relevant stakeholders to develop and implement the proposed project.
+Partnership and Community Impact - The applicant organization partners and engages collaboratively with local community members, leaders, community-based organizations, and other relevant stakeholders to develop and implement the proposed project.
 This ensures long-term sustainability and success of the project, integration into local programs and policies, and community acceptance of proposed restoration actions.
-Non-traditional partners or communities are enlisted to broaden the sustained impact from the project.
-Describe the community engagement activities and how those will be monitored and measured.
-Use demographic data to support descriptions and submit letters of support from community partners and/or collaborators demonstrating their commitment to the project and engagement in project activities as proposed.
+Partners or communities are enlisted to broaden the sustained impact from the project.
+Describe the community characteristics of the project area, identify any communities impacted, describe outreach and community engagement activities and how those will be monitored and measured.
+Use data to support descriptions and submit letters of support from community partners and/or collaborators demonstrating their commitment to the project and engagement in project activities as proposed.